grafana/mimir/operations/mimir-mixin/docs/playbooks.md

         - Scale up ingesters
       - Low cache hit ratio in the store-gateways
         - Check `Memcached Overview` dashboard
         - If memcached eviction rate is high, then you should scale up memcached replicas.
-Check the recommendations by `Cortex / Scaling` dashboard and make reasonable adjustments as necessary.
+Check the recommendations by `Mimir / Scaling` dashboard and make reasonable adjustments as necessary.
         - If memcached eviction rate is zero or very low, then it may be caused by "first time" queries

 ### CortexRequestErrors